zdzielinski/ssm-provisioner/README.md

 ## Usage

+The meat and potatoes of this project lives within the [ssm-provisioner.sh](./ssm-provisioner.sh) script.

-TODO - Document how to download and use this project easily.
+**TODO** - Document how to download and use this project easily.

 Generally, this script would be leveraged within the provisioner of a `null_resource`: